elastic/elasticsearch-sql-odbc/README.md

  * VC++ toolset
    - for the compiler;
  * C++/CLI support
-   - for the DSN editor C to C# CLI binding;
+   - for DSN editor's C-to-C# CLI binding;
  * C# support
-   - for the DSN editor C# form;
+   - for DSN editor's C# form;
  * F# support
-   - for the MSI packaging.
+   - for building the MSI package.

 Optional packages: